StackVista/stackstate-docs/use/concepts/relations.md

 ## Dependencies and propagation

 If a relation indicates a dependency, the line will have an arrowhead showing the direction of the dependency.
-A dependency could be in one direction or in both directions, indicating that two components depend on each other, for example a network device talking to another networking device that has a bi-directional connection.
+A dependency could be in one direction or in both directions, indicating that two components depend on each other, for example a network device talking to another networking device that has a bidirectional connection.

 [Health state will propagate](health-state.md#element-propagated-health-state) from one component to the next upwards along a chain of dependencies.
 If the relation does not show a dependency between the components it connects \(no arrowhead\), it can be considered as merely a line in the visualizer or a connection in the stack topology.